Consensus-Free Spreadsheet Integration: MASP Sheet Formalizations and Integration

 \subsubsection{Schema B}

 The signature (sorts and symbols) of schema B are defined in Figure~\ref{fig:schemaB}.
 The equations for schema B are defined in Figure~\ref{fig:eqsB}.

-Schema B follows a similar pattern of information as described by schema A because they shared the same MASP sheet as a starting point.
-However, because the input models were independently interpreted and represented as ologs there are key differences.
-Much of the disparity was driven by how the engineers chose to approach the original MASP calculation sheet.
+Schema B follows a similar pattern as schema A because they share the same MASP sheet as a starting point.
+However, because the input models were independently developed there are key differences.
+Much of the disparity is driven by how the engineers chose to approach the original MASP calculation sheet.
 Schema A models five hole sections and began olog conversion from the Header Info table.
 Schema B, on the other hand, approached the olog conversion from the bottom-up and modeled only one hole section starting from the MASP computation itself.

-Schema B defines the high level well information in the Well Data Key table.
-The particular depths of interest, where the MASP calculation was performed for the lone hole section, are defined by the Item of Intereest Key table\footnote{Our data sources contain typos in their original schemas and data which are reflected in our development.}.
-Schema B also captures a series of tables to differentiate information related to the various steps of the MASP calculation: Exposed Shoe Key, OH Key, and Casing Burst Key.
-The subsurface depth and pressure inputs are defined in the Pore Pressure Frac Pressure Key table, and the mud/gas scenarios are defined in the Mud Gradient Key table.
-The MASP computation is decomposed across the following tables: Burst Calculation Key, MASP Open Hole Key, MASP Shoe Key, and MASP Key.
-Schema B also includes the Exposed Shoe Key table, which informs the fracture gradient variables in the MASP shoe calculation.
+Schema B defines the high level well information in the ``Well Data Key'' table.
+The particular depths of interest, where the MASP calculation was performed for the lone hole section, are defined by the ``Item of Intereest Key'' table\footnote{Our data sources contain typos in their original schemas and data which are reflected in our development.}.
+Schema B also captures a series of tables to differentiate information related to the various steps of the MASP calculation: ``Exposed Shoe Key'', ``OH Key'', and ``Casing Burst Key''.
+The subsurface depth and pressure inputs are defined in the ``Pore Pressure Frac Pressure Key'' table, and the mud/gas scenarios are defined in the ``Mud Gradient Key'' table.
+The MASP computation is decomposed across the following tables: ``Burst Calculation Key'', ``MASP Open Hole Key'', ``MASP Shoe Key'', and ``MASP Key''.
+Schema B also includes the ``Exposed Shoe Key'' table, which informs the fracture gradient variables in the MASP shoe calculation.
 The different MASP uses (open hole and shoe) are separated in Schema B for transparency.
-Finally, schema B contains tables that contain a few data points that serve more as an efficient modeling structure to map keys between tables (Casing Section Key and Casing Key); this approach was taken to ensure each critical ``variable'' received its own table to better inform future auditing of results.
+Finally, schema B contains tables that contain a few data points that serve more as an efficient modeling structure to map keys between tables (``Casing Section Key'' and ``Casing Key''); this approach was taken to ensure each critical ``variable'' received its own table to better inform future auditing of results.